marisarpo/horizons-week02/day3/comment_threads/README.md

 ### Steps

 1. Add a click handler to the `Post Comment` button.
-Inside the click handler
+Inside the click handler:
-   do:
   1. Ask the user to enter an *author* and a *comment* using the [`prompt()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) function.